xaviermerino/ECE1552/IntroductionCpp/Readme.md

 In the code above we are assigning the result of `2 + 2` to the variable `sum`.
 Now, every time you use `sum` in your code you are using the result of `2 + 2` which is `4`.

 Let's see a working example.
+Try it out online [here.](cpp.sh/3fuwz)

 ```c++
 #include <iostream>